This is the fourth and final stage of completing your payroll year end. To see all four stages, visit the payroll year end 2026 hub.

 Before you process in the new tax year, follow the steps below to ensure your software is ready.

-Before you can start processing in the new tax year, check your software version is v32.00.297.
+Before you start processing in the new tax year, check you're using the latest software update:

 Employment Allowance allows eligible employers to reduce their annual Employers' National Insurance liability.
 The allowance remains at £10,500 for the 2026/2027 tax year.